-In 2023, an estimated 24,100 people will be diagnosed with colorectal cancer in Canada, making it the third most commonly diagnosed cancer in the country.
-It is also the second leading cause of cancer deaths.
-Five-year survival rate is roughly 66 per cent.
+In 2024, an estimated 25,200 people will be diagnosed with colorectal cancer in Canada, making it the fourth most commonly diagnosed cancer in the country.
+It is also the second leading cause of cancer death in men and the third leading cause of cancer death in women.
+The five-year survival rate is roughly 66 per cent.

 This disease usually takes numerous years to develop and can be detected through early-screening tests such as colonoscopies.
-Genetic testing helps determine risks of developing the disease, are there is a pre-disposition among some families in the general population to inherit the disease.
+Genetic testing helps determine risks of developing the disease as there is a pre-disposition among some families in the general population to inherit the disease.

 Today, high prevalence, high-mortality rates and ineffective treatments make colorectal cancer a pressing health issue in Canada.